 It is also helpful to be active in your loved one’s medical care.
 For example, you should be aware of their medical history, so if anything appears troubling or out of the ordinary, you are able to compare it with their known condition.

 If you believe your loved one has been abused or is at risk of abuse, contact Ken Kieklak immediately.
-We are highly experienced in negotiating and litigating nursing home abuse cases and will advocate for you and your loved ones to better your chances of receiving appropriate compensation.
-Ken can help you recognize the signs of abuse or neglect, and work to obtain justice and compensation for you and your family.
-We litigate aggressively for our clients and don’t get paid until you do.
-To speak privately with a Fayetteville personal injury attorney, call our law offices at (479) 316-0438, or contact us online.
+We are highly experienced in negotiating and litigating nursing home abuse cases, and will advocate for you and your loved ones to better your chances of receiving appropriate compensation.
+Our Fayetteville, AR nursing home abuse attorneys can help you recognize the signs of abuse or neglect, and work to obtain justice and compensation for you and your family.
+We litigate aggressively for our clients, and do not get paid until you do.
+To speak privately with a nursing home negligence attorney, call our law offices at (479) 316-0438, or contact us online.